Melotyca/Destinys-Reminder-Real/Script Outline.md

    - friend of destiny
    - works at the same company but in a different team
    - very friendly and aloof
-- Matt:
+- Matthew Ledger:
    - Person in charge of destinys current team or just employees in general
    - very strict
    - generally disliked
-- Person X:
+- Simon Harris:
    -
-- The Girl:
+- Kai Amari
 - The Dog (gets a name)

 ## Backgrounds/Scenes